Treatment options for mouth and oropharyngeal cancer

 Surgery

-Surgery is a common treatment for early stage mouth and oropharyngeal cancer.
-It is often the only treatment you need.
+Surgery is a common treatment for mouth and early stage oropharyngeal cancer.
+It is sometimes the only treatment you need.
+You may have radiotherapy after your surgery.

 How much surgery you have depends on the size and location of your cancer.
 Your surgeon removes the cancer and a border (margin) of normal tissue around it.
 You might also have surgery to remove all or some of the lymph nodes in your neck.